Curved Monitors are becoming more and more popular, especially for Gaming. But do Curved Monitors make sense in Content Creation Workloads?

-I recently wrote about the best monitors for graphic design, video editing, and 3D editing.
-As you may have noticed, all of them are flat.
+I recently wrote an article on the best monitors for graphic design, video editing, and 3D editing.
+As you may have noticed, all of them are flat Monitors.
 However, all but one of them are 27 inches or smaller.

-The reason for this is that when you’re sitting close to a flat monitor, the edges of the screen will be farther from your eyes than the center.
+The reason for this is that when you’re sitting close to a flat monitor, the edges of the screen will be farther from your eyes than the center of the Screen.
 This can make the image look distorted.

-When you’re trying to create quality visual content, that’s a bad thing.
+When you’re trying to create quality visual content, that’s certainly a bad thing.

 The solution to this problem is to use a curved monitor.
-A curved monitor ensures that the entire screen is the same distance from your eyes.
-This will eliminate distortion, making your job easier.
+A curved monitor ensures that the entire screen surface is roughly at the same distance from your eyes, eliminating distortion.

-Today, I’ll be talking about the best curved monitors for content creation.
-This means graphic design, 3D modeling, CAD, video editing, the works.
+Today, I’ll be talking about the best, curved monitors for content creators working in fields such as graphic design, 3D modeling, CAD, or video editing.

-But first, let’s take a look at what makes a curved monitor worth your money.
+But first, let’s take a look at what makes a curved monitor worth investing in.

 Type of Panel

-There are three types of panel, or screen, commonly used in modern computer monitors.
-These are:
+There are three types of panels, or screens, commonly used in modern computer monitors.